 Global Social Compliance

 Our philosophy towards social compliance mirrors our culture, and just as we are committed to honesty, integrity, and treating others with dignity and respect, we expect those with whom we do business to do the same.
-Our Global Social Compliance Program aims to respect human rights by helping to protect workers in our supply chain through a variety of measures and reinforces our expectations related to the treatment of workers in our supply chain.
+Our Global Social Compliance Program is designed to convey and reinforce our expectations of respect for the human rights of workers in our supply chain through a variety of measures.

 Vendor Code of Conduct